datalad/datalad/docs/source/related.rst

 Even though there are projects to manage data directly with dVCS (e.g. Git), such as the `Rdatasets Git repository`_ this approach does not scale, for example to the amount of data typically observed in a scientific context.
-Datalad uses git-annex_ to support managing large amounts of data with Git, while avoiding the scalability issues of putting data directly into Git repositories.
+DataLad uses git-annex_ to support managing large amounts of data with Git, while avoiding the scalability issues of putting data directly into Git repositories.